Grayda/go-aurora/README.md

 go-aurora
 =========

+**2016 Update: If you want an easier way to get this data, check out http://developers.auroras.live .
+All the heavy lifting is done for you, and you just need to parse a simple JSON.
+Easy!**

 A simple library to help astrophotographers capture the Auroras.
 I wrote it so I could use it with my Ninja Sphere and get alerted whenever there was potential aurora activity

 Usage